kwallabear/OT-NodeWatch/docker_check/README.md

 __docker_check.sh__

-This script checks that the "otnode" container is running at a user-settable interval (default 5 minutes).
+This script checks various aspects of the docker container state:

+1. That the "otnode" container is running at a user-settable interval (default 5 minutes).
 If its not running then it send a telegram message.
+2. That the otnode has updated to the newest version.

 This script uses the config.sh file in /root/OT-Nodewatch.
 If this is already set for another script in OT-NodeWatch then you're good to go.